VishalRigel/PushNotification/readme.md

 > Only for fcm

 `sendBytopic` method sends a message by topic.
-It also accepts the topic condition. more details [here](https://firebase.google.com/docs/cloud-messaging/android/topic-messaging)
+It also accepts topic condition. more details [here](https://firebase.google.com/docs/cloud-messaging/android/topic-messaging)
 >If isCondition is true, $topic will be treated as an expression

 **Syntax**